csc-training/mpi-introduction/docs/quizzes/day1-summary.md

 A. create the 4 parallel processes
 B. start program execution
-(C.) enable the 4 independent programs subsequently to communicate with each other
+C. enable the 4 independent programs subsequently to communicate with each other
 D. create the 4 parallel threads

+Correct: C

 The standard MPl launchers (mpiexec, mpirun, srun, aprun etc.) create multiple copies of your MPI executable, each being a separate OS